Jagame Thandhiram: Casting

-In an interview with The Times of India, Karthik Subbaraj eventually stated that "The process of finalising an actor in Hollywood is going through a casting agent.
-Once the casting agent is impressed with the script, the makers need to make an offer and the number of days required for shooting, after which the actor will have three weeks' time to accept or reject the offer.
-Only after the three weeks can the makers approach another actor."
+In an interview, Karthik Subbaraj stated that the process of finalising a Hollywood actor was going through a casting agent, and "once the casting agent is impressed with the script, the makers need to make an offer and the number of days required for shooting, after which the actor will have three weeks time to accept [or] reject the offer.
+Only after the three weeks, can the makers approach another actor."
 In mid-April 2018, Pierce Brosnan was reportedly approached for a role in the film, after Robert De Niro and Al Pacino, but it was later proved to be false.
-During the official announcement of the project, it was reported that Malayalam actress Aishwarya Lekshmi will play the female lead, in her second Tamil film, after Vishal's Action (2019).
+During the official announcement of the project, it was reported that Malayalam actress Aishwarya Lekshmi will play the female lead, in her second Tamil film, after Action (2019).
 In September 2019, British actor James Cosmo (of Game of Thrones fame) signed up for the character Peter Sprott, in his Indian film debut.
-Joju George, Kalaiyarasan and Roman Fiori were also confirmed in the film's cast in the same month.
+Joju George, and Kalaiyarasan were also confirmed in the film's cast in the same month.

-Initially SJ Suryah was approached to play the main antagonist Sivadoss, but the role went to George, marking his Tamil debut.
-George initially stated that he admired Karthik Subbaraj's works after his directorial debut with Pizza (2012) and tried to approach Subbaraj, but he couldn't get a chance.
+Initially S. J. Suryah was approached to play the main antagonist Sivadoss, but the role went to George, marking his Tamil debut.
+George initially stated that he admired Karthik Subbaraj's works after his directorial debut with Pizza (2012) and tried to approach Subbaraj, but he could not get a chance.
 He stated that "Karthik asked me to audition for this role since it was a huge character.
 He narrated a scene and asked me to act.
 I acted it out and said the dialogues in broken Tamil.
 He simply smiled at me, and I was so happy."
 Similarly, Cosmo, who made his Indian film debut with this film, had said that he was impressed by the narration of Karthik Subbaraj and decided to act in the film.
 He also shot for few scenes in Rajasthan during this schedule.
-About his character, he stated that "The character I play is that of a powerful gangster in London.
-He employs the character played by Dhanush to fix the problems created by Indian gangs in London.
+Cosmo described his character as a powerful London-based gangster: "He employs the character played by Dhanush to fix the problems created by Indian gangs in London.
 During the course of this, he grows fond of Dhanush, which changes the whole dynamics of his gang.
 That's how the story moves forward."